governance-game/governance-game/README.md

 It is the intent of the Governance Game development community to develop the game collaboratively.
 Adhering to the criteria set forth in the [Standard for Public Code](https://standard.publiccode.net/) gives us confidence in the process.
-Therefore, the [Foundation for Public Code](https://publiccode.net/) is committed to maintaining and developing the Governance Game at a level of quality that meets the Standard for Public Code.
+Therefore, this community is committed to maintaining and developing the Governance Game at a level of quality that meets the Standard for Public Code.

 ## Roadmap